cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 The containers store their state in multiple volumes.
 You can list these using ``docker volume ls``.
-When starting the containers using ``docker compose`` they get a proper name which is generated from the name set in the ``docker compose.yaml`` file and the parent folder of that file.
+When starting the containers using ``docker compose`` they get a proper name which is generated from the name set in the ``docker-compose.yaml`` file and the parent folder of that file.

 The volumes used should therefore be named: